cmu-ci-lab/MitsubaToFRenderer/README.md

 The scene file can be created by using the mitsuba documentation (https://www.mitsuba-renderer.org/releases/current/documentation.pdf)
 Please refer to https://github.com/cmu-ci-lab/mitsuba_clt/blob/master/README.md for creating scenes with coded projector and coded camera.

+If you have used the renderer, please cite "Adithya Pediredla, Ashok Veeraraghavan, and Ioannis Gkioulekas.
+"Ellipsoidal Path Connections for Time-gated Rendering", SIGGRAPH 2019